 Washington State Paid Sick Leave Law was first passed in 2016 as part of State Initiative 1433.
 As of January 18th, employers in the state are now generally required to provide paid sick leave to employees under Washington State Sick Leave Law.

-Every employer in the state is subject to Washington State Paid Sick Leave, making it one of the most critical Washington labor laws to comply with
+Every employer in the state is subject to Washington State Paid Sick Leave, making it one of the most critical Washington labor laws to comply with.

 Employers in Washington must provide every employee with paid sick leave, with the exception of traditionally exempt employees under the Fair Labor Standards Act (FLSA).
 As a result, understanding how to classify employees under the FLSA is crucial for employers in order to avoid penalties for noncompliance.